A3R0-01/Final-Year-Project--Centralized-Access-Management-Gateway/ReadMe.md

 Upon successful execution, the frontend application will be accessible via a web browser (typically at `http://localhost:3001` or a configured port), and the backend APIs, gateway, database, and monitoring tools will be running in the background.

+**NB: Note that the system is not be used until all the docker containers are running**

 ### 6.1.
 Grafana Instructions

 Grafana is included in the `docker-compose.yml` setup and configured to automatically discover the Prometheus data source.